ryanbalieiro/vue-landing-page-template/README.md

 npm run dev
 ```

-4. To temporarily deactivate the preload animation during theme adjustments, navigate to `public/data/general.json` and modify the following field:
+4. To temporarily deactivate the preload animation during theme adjustments, go to `public/data/general.json` and modify the following field:

 ```
  "preloaderEnabled": false